 In my defense, I was a novice cook then - One who was barely acquainted with the many nuances of following a recipe and following her taste buds.

 In the midst of my curry misadventure, my Dad who was visiting kept quiet, possibly hoping that the daughter's new found love for peppercorns will be a memory soon.

 The Techie kept quiet, perhaps thinking it might not be a good idea to pass comments on the daughter's cooking skills in front of her Dad.

-My Sister the Foosa lacked the finer qualities of the above mentioned two and asked, 'But what was wrong with your normal Egg Curry?'
+My Sister, The Foosa who obviously doesn't believe in dilly-dallying around asked, 'But what was wrong with your normal Egg Curry?'

 I did make some changes to the recipe.
 You can find the original recipe at Solai's place.

 - Eggs, Hard Boiled and Sliced in Half - 4